-Herbs brighten and lend additional flavor to our food but sometimes the gourmet has had enough of the same old thing – parsley, sage, rosemary and thyme.
-The true foodie wants to spread his or her wings and try something new.
+Herbs brighten and lend additional flavor to our food but sometimes the gourmet has had enough of the same old thing – parsley, sage, rosemary, and thyme.
+The true foodie wants to spread their wings and try something new.
 How about growing an Indian herb garden?
 Think of all the varied Indian herb plants and spices for Indian cooking.
-You, too, can learn how to grow Indian herbs used in Indian food and let your culinary creative juices soar anew.
+You too, can learn how to grow Indian herbs used in Indian food and let your culinary creative juices soar anew.

 Growing an Indian Herb Garden

-Some herbs used in Indian food such as cilantro (coriander) and mint are fairly commonplace in the herb garden.
-Others tend towards the exotic and, as such, require tropical climes and are more suited to USDA zone 10 gardeners or those with a greenhouse.
-But don’t let that stop you; almost anyone can grow a rhizome of ginger inside in a pot on a windowsill.
+Some herbs used in Indian food, such as cilantro (coriander) and mint, are fairly commonplace in the herb garden.
+Others tend towards the exotic and, as such, require tropical climes, being more suited to USDA zone 10 gardeners or those with a greenhouse.
+Don’t let that stop you though, almost anyone can grow a rhizome of ginger inside in a pot on a windowsill.

 That said, do some research when you decide which herb plants used for Indian cooking you want to grow.
 Some may be more suited to your area than others and, again, some may need some extra TLC, such as a greenhouse environment or may need to be grown as annuals only during the warmer months of the year.